commercetools/commercetools-postman-collection/README.md

 Postman is an API platform that helps you quickly use REST APIs without any development effort.
 The API requests are managed within a **collection** that you can import into Postman.

 Postman collections help you explore commercetools APIs with a setup time of minutes.
-You can theoretically run the whole commerce journey from creating customers and products, to creating orders where these customers purchase the products.
+Theoretically, you can run the whole commerce journey from creating customers and products to creating orders where these customers purchase the products.

 Key benefits of using Postman collections of commercetools APIs:

-- Works with minimum technical knowledge.
+- Works with minimum technical knowledge,
-- No coding is required, and can be used as soon as you have created a commercetools project.
+- No coding is required, and can be used as soon as you have created a commercetools project,
 - Easily explore all the API endpoints and achieve a holistic view of how the platform and other services operate.

 This repository contains Postman collections including requests, responses as well as most commercetools endpoints and commands.